theturtle32/WebSocket-Node/README.md

 Overview
 --------
 This code is currently unproven.
-It should be considered alpha quality, and is recommended for production use, though it is used in production on worlize.com.
+It should be considered alpha quality, and is not recommended for production use, though it is used in production on worlize.com.
 Your mileage may vary.

 This is a pure JavaScript implementation of the WebSocket Draft -07 for Node.
 There are some example client and server applications that implement various interoperability testing protocols in the "test" folder.